ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 Tabular data analysis, a staple in data science, often encounters scalability challenges with pandas.
-In response, modern analytical databases (like DuckDB) offer significant performance boosts but typically demand SQL expertise.
+In response, modern analytical databases (like DuckDB) offer significant performance boosts but typically demand SQL preference and expertise.
 Many of these systems only provide a SQL interface though; something far different from pandas’ dataframe interface, requiring a rewrite of your analysis code.